 Open Access enables easy sharing of dashboards throughout your organization.
 Open Access dashboards do not require authentication and do not consume user licences.
-Open Access dashboards are only available with the Enterprise edition and above (or a trial licence).

 When users view an Open Access dashboard they see a server-rendered bitmap version of the dashboard that updates every minute.
 Open Access dashboards are non-interactive, which means that users can't click on the dashboard content to drill down to more detail.